A $q$-enumeration of lozenge tilings of a hexagon with four adjacent triangles removed from the boundary: Introduction and main results

+\end{thm} One readily sees that, by letting $a=b=c=m=0$, our $Q$-type region becomes a semi-regular hexagon.
+In this sense, Theorem \ref{main} is a generalization of MacMahon's tiling formula (\ref{Mac}).

+If we assign to each lozenge tiling $T$ of a semi-regular hexagon $Hex(a,b,c)$ a weight $q^{|\pi|}$, where $\pi$ is the plane partition corresponding to $T$, the generating function on the left-hand side of (\ref{qMac}) becomes a weighted sum of the lozenge tilings of $Hex(a,b,c)$.
+In this sense, MacMahon's formula yields a weighted enumeration of lozenge tilings of a semi-regular hexagon.
+This weighted enumeration is usually called a \emph{$q$-enumeration}, since the tiling weights here are all powers of $q$.
+While there are many known tiling enumerations of hexagons with dents or holes, most of them only concern `plain tilings' (i.e. tilings without weight).
+Only a few weighted enumerations have been found (see e.g. \cite{Mac}, \cite{Stanley2}, \cite[pp.374--375]{Stanley}, \cite{Lai16}).
+In the next part of this section, we consider such a rare weighted enumeration, that is a $q$-analog of the result in Theorem \ref{main} (see Theorem \ref{qmain}).

-Similar to the bijection between lozenge tilings of a semi-regular hexagon $Hex(a,b,c)$ and plane partitions fitting in an $a\times b\times c$ box, one can view a lozenge tiling of $Q $ as a pile of unit cubes that fits in a \emph{compound box} $\mathcal{B}:=\mathcal{B} $, which is the union of 6 adjacent rectangular boxes (see Figure \ref{boxcombined}(a) for $x=y=z=3, t=4, m=3, a=b=c=2$).
-Figure \ref{boxcombined}(b) gives a 3-D picture of the compound box $\mathcal{B}$ by showing the empty pile; the bases of the rectangular boxes in $\mathcal{B}$ are labeled by $1,2,\dotsc,6$.
+Similar to the bijection between lozenge tilings of a semi-regular hexagon $Hex(a,b,c)$ and plane partitions fitting in an $a\times b\times c$ box, one can view a lozenge tiling of $Q $ as a pile of unit cubes fitting in a \emph{compound box} $\mathcal{B}:=\mathcal{B} $, which is the union of 6 adjacent rectangular boxes (see Figure \ref{boxcombined}(a) for the case when $x=y=z=3, t=4, m=3, a=b=c=2$).
+Figure \ref{boxcombined}(b) gives a 3-D picture of the compound box $\mathcal{B}$ by showing the empty pile; the bases of the rectangular boxes in $\mathcal{B}$ consist of right-tilted lozenges and are labeled by $1,2,\dotsc,6$.

 Projecting the compound box $\mathcal{B}$ on the $\textbf{Oij}$ plane, we get a projective diagram as in Figure \ref{boxcombined}(c).
 In this diagram, each rectangular box in $\mathcal{B}$ is represented by a rectangle with a pair of integers $(a,b)$, where $a$ is the level of the base and $b$ is the height of the box.
 We always assume that the base of the box $1$ is on level $0$.
-We also note that the rectangles corresponding to the boxes 1 and 3 are overlapped (the intersection is indicated by the shaded area in Figure \ref{boxcombined}(c)).
-However, these two boxes are \emph{not} overlapped since the base of the box $3$ is above the top of the box 1 (as $a+b\geq a$).
+We also note that the rectangles corresponding to the boxes 1 and 3 are overlapping (the intersection is indicated by the shaded area in Figure \ref{boxcombined}(c)).
+However, these two boxes themselves are \emph{not} overlapping, since the box $3$ is hanging over the box 1.

 We call the piles of unit cubes fitting in the compound box $\mathcal{B}$ \emph{generalized plane partitions}, since they have a similar monotonicity as (the 3D-interpretation of) the ordinary plane partitions: the tops of their columns (of unit cubes) are weakly decreasing along $\overrightarrow{\textbf{Oi}}$ and $\overrightarrow{\textbf{Oj}}$.